plausible/docs/docs/subscription-plans.md

 ## All plans are priced according to your traffic levels

 All Plausible Analytics subscription plans are priced according to your monthly traffic levels.
-The billing is based on the total number of pageviews between all of the sites you have added to your account.
+The billing is based on the total number of pageviews between all the sites you have added to your account.

 To calculate your traffic level, we take all the websites you have added to your Plausible account and total the number of page views between them.
 If you use the "[Custom Events](custom-event-goals.md)" feature, then these count towards your total monthly pageviews as well.